Camp Ivy - Dog training in Portland, Oregon

 Services & Methods

-Camp & Services
+Camp Services

 When you first schedule, I will call at least 48 hours prior to service.
 Our conversation is to ensure that we are a good match for my training techniques and to cover behaviors you need addressed, and any questions you may have about my services!
 Pricing is $180 per 4 hour session (includes travel).
 Multiple sessions can be purchased at one time.

 Puppies can start at 12 weeks with two rounds of vaccinations.
 The ideal starting age is 4 months.
 This service is not possible for reactive dogs.
-If you are new to Camp Ivy and would like to sign up, but your puppy is over 6 months, please call me for discussing if this service is helpful for you and your pup.
+If you are new to Camp Ivy and would like to sign up, but your puppy is over 6 months, please call me to discuss if this service is helpful for you and your pup.
 Once your puppy starts the program, they age with it as they go!

 Service radius covers Portland & some areas SW of Portland.
 Please meet me with your pup on a 6ft leash for pick-up and drop-off.
 I can also pick-up and drop-off if you have a lockbox, key code, or key copy for me.